 Of course, these questions are only a starting point; as you get to know a few different accountants and evaluate their strengths and personalities, you’ll probably think of several more questions.
 Consider using these as a starting point and remember that doing a bit of interviewing now can help you find the person who can save you a lot of time and money in the long run.

-BiggsKofford has many specialty and industry niches, and we would be glad to see how we can help move you and your company from one success to the next.
+BiggsKofford CPA Firm has many specialty and industry niches, and we would be glad to see how we can help move you and your company from one success to the next.
 If you have questions about our services, please contact Kurt Kofford.